 Taking the decision to hand in your notice and start out as a freelancer is an exciting and life-affirming moment – and then the hard work starts.
 There’s actually not all that much to the practicalities of going freelance, but there are a few important steps you can (and in some cases should) take to make the transition smooth and official.
+Here’s what to do when you’re taking the plunge and going freelance.

 1. Decide what kind of company you’re going to be